quillforms/quillforms-make-api-docs/README.md

 ### `subscribe` :

-Used for attaching new form entry webhook.
+Used for attaching `NewFormEntry` webhook.

 #### Request example: